Cy Kasper

 Thomas Cyril "Cy" Kasper (May 27, 1895 – December 28, 1991) was an American football player and coach.
-He served as the head football coach at Alfred University in Alfred, New York from 1923 to 1924 and South Dakota State University from 1928 to 1933.
+He served as the head football coach at Alfred University in Alfred, New York from 1923 to 1924, Columbus College in Chamberlain, South Dakota from 1925 to 1927, and South Dakota State University from 1928 to 1933.

 Kasper played college football at the University of Notre Dame from 1919 to 1920 under head coach Knute Rockne.
 He originally played inter-hall football until being recommended to play varsity football by other football players.
 Rockne pushed Kasper to take the 1927 head coaching position at the University of Wyoming, but he headed to South Dakota State instead.

 Kasper was born on May 27, 1895, in Faribault, Minnesota, where he attended Shattuck Preparatory School.
+He was commissioned a lieutenant in the United States Army in 1917 and served overseas during World War I with the 88th Infantry Division.
+During his time in the service, he played on the Camp Dodge basketball team coached by John L. Griffith and played football for the 88th Division team with Frank McCormick and Obe Wenig.

-He died on December 28, 1991, in Bismarck, North Dakota.
+Kasper died on December 28, 1991, in Bismarck, North Dakota.